 I wanted to make sure we had space to display some of my boys’ creations.
 I adore seeing their art work and kept nearly two whole shelves to rotate their projects.

 The space had to be easy to use, and something the boys could keep tidy themselves.
 I did purchase some clear bins from IKEA so it would be easy to find materials and put them back.
 I did not want the shelves to be too full.(Not sure if I’ve accomplished that!)
-We will surely modify things as we go after we see what gets used the most.
+We will surely modify things as we go once we see what gets used the most.

 Here is a list of what we have so far: